NLeSC/reinforcement-learning-course/README.md

 # reinforcement-learning-course
-Code from excersizes and other documents related to following this course can be stored here.
+Code from exercises and other documents related to following this course can be stored here.